Loans and secondments

 - how the skills and experience will benefit your own department when you return

-- what the arrangements will be for covering your job while you are away
+- the arrangements for covering your job while you are away

 Step 5: After you gain agreement in principle, arrange details with the host organisation